 I had a draft of this blog called: Milan – the city that never satisfies.
 Because until this trip (my 4th to Milan), that’s how I felt about the city.
 Perhaps it was because I’d only ever spent one day in Milan.
-Or it was because most of articles about things to do in Milan list a series of churches (not so high on my tourist list).
+Or it was because most of articles about Milan mostly listed a series of churches (not so high on my tourist list).

 Whatever reason, I didn’t quite get Milan.

 Until this trip.
-Walking from dawn to dusk, I explore the city properly and realised there is actually a lot of things to do in Milan.
+Walking from dawn to dusk, I explore the city properly and realised there is actually a lot to see in Milan.
 You just need to unpick the good bits from the concrete jungle they exist within.
 Four trips in the making, here’s my guide to the best things to do in Milan.
-And I’m going to kick off this list with what is by far the best thing to do in Milan…
+And I’m going to kick off this list with what is by far the best activity…

 1. Eat Gelato at Chocolat Milano